liuchengxu/space-vim/README.md

 It is inspired by [spacemacs](https://github.com/syl20bnr/spacemacs) and mimics spacemacs in a high level, especially in the whole architecture, key bindings and GUI. if have ever tried spacemacs, you will find spacevim is very similar to it in user experience.

 Elegance here means pleasing, graceful as well as simple.
+If you are unfamiliar with spacemacs, you can visit [spacemacs.org](http://spacemacs.org/doc/DOCUMENTATION.html) for more about the priciple behind that, which is also what space-vim seeks.

 The distribution is completely customizable using `.spacevim`, which is equivalent to `.spacemacs` in spacemacs.